NarayananChandran/CreationalDesignPattern/README.md

 - [Intent] - of pattern to describe problem and solution
 - [Structure] - pictorial representation of classes & interfaces are organised
-- [Code Example] - ✨Runable code... ✨
+- [Code Example] - ✨Runable code ... ✨

 ## Installation